xpepper/refactoring-golf/README.md

 if you want to make another attempt or if you get confused.
 - Run the tests after each "stroke".
 You can do this by selecting the top-level *refactoring-golf* in the project view and selecting `Run 'All Tests'` from the pop-up menu.
-- Check your code in frequently so it's easier to try a refactoring more than once.
+- Check in your code frequently, so it's easier to try a refactoring more than once.
 Idea also has an excellent _Local History_ option.

 ## Practical